Bitcoin is a decentralized network built by contributions from thousands of individuals around the world.

 11/29/2023 | Order with directions from the CMC which occurred on November 14 & 15, 2023.
 Included in the Order are directions favoring the Developer Defendants on the Preliminary Issue Trial, Pleading Amendments, Requests for Further Information, Costs, and Security. |

-Craig Wright and his company Wright International Investments have brought a claim in the UK against a group of individual Bitcoin developers and corporations alleging that he is Satoshi Nakamoto (the pseudonymous creator of Bitcoin) and thus owns the copyright for the Bitcoin Whitepaper and the database rights for the Bitcoin blockchain.
+Craig Wright and his company Wright International Investments brought a claim in the UK against a group of individual Bitcoin developers and corporations alleging that he is Satoshi Nakamoto (the pseudonymous creator of Bitcoin) and thus owns the copyright for the Bitcoin Whitepaper and the database rights for the Bitcoin blockchain.

 3/22/2022 | Craig Wright and Wright International issue a “Letter Before Action” announcing their intention to take legal action against certain entities and Bitcoin developers. |